YetOpen/certbot-zimbra/README.md

 ### Alternate webserver, manual Certbot new certificate request

 As above, but the first certificate can be obtained manually with Certbot outside of this script with the authenticator plugin of your choice.
-Refer to the letsencrypt documentation for first certificate request information.
+Refer to Certbot documentation for first certificate request information.

 After the certificate has been obtained, `-d/--deploy-only` can be used to deploy the certificate in Zimbra (to use it in services other than HTTP also) and renewal can be done as usual with `--deploy-hook`.

 ### No proxy server (manual certificate request with alternate authentication method)

 Since the HTTP authentication method can't be used, an alternate method like DNS will have to be used.
-Refer to the letsencrypt documentation on obtaining certificates without HTTP.
+Refer to Certbot documentation on obtaining certificates without HTTP.

 Deployment and renewal can be done as in the [Alternate webserver manual mode](#alternate-webserver-manual-certbot-new-certificate-request).